Fullstory Stable Selectors

 β‘ Identify interactive elements that need tracking

-β‘ Establish naming convention (Component.element pattern)
+β‘ Establish naming convention (component types + instance identifiers)

 β‘ Verify identifiers survive production build